 I started stepping out of my comfort zone.
 I quickly learned that I lacked consistency but was very open minded.
 I’m willing to try almost anything once but won’t stick with it for long.
 I dive in, learn the basics of a topic then lose interest.
 Just within this past year I was a yogi, a painter, a real estate agent, flight attendant, and an interior decorator.
 I was convinced at least one of them would turn into a passion and ultimately a career.
 I became the person that knew a little about everything but never invested enough time to master anything.

 Eventually, the journey became less about the job and more about me.
 All I wanted to do was spend time alone and work on becoming this refined, polished version of myself.
 I’m here to report to you today that I still don’t know what the hell I want to do for work.
 However, I’m more myself than I’ve ever been.

 I have a much deeper understanding of what I don’t like and will not tolerate.
-I went from trying to discovering a passion that would lead to a career, to finding myself.
+I went from trying to discover a passion that would lead to a career, to finding myself.
 There’s nothing more satisfying than watching yourself grow a little more everyday.
 I’m an ever changing woman that wants all life has to offer.
 My purpose is to live and inspire others to do the same.
 Not everyone’s passion is as clear cut as a teacher, doctor, or lawyer.
 Some of us are fiercely passionate about living a fulfilling life and that’s okay.

 The marathon continues…